Help us balance Plymouth’s budget

 - Provide a long-term revenue income to support local services

 - Stimulate economic and employment growth and regeneration in the city

-We pay for these investments through our capital programme which is funded through loans, money from developments and grants for specific projects such as road schemes.
+We pay for these investments through our capital programme which is funded through low-interest loans, money from developments and grants for specific projects such as road schemes.

 The Council Tax we collect provides a proportion of the income we need to provide local services.
 We understand the strains on household finances in Plymouth and do not want to raise Council Tax more than necessary.
 Plymouth residents continue to pay one of the lowest average Council Tax rates in the region and we want to keep it that way.

 Each one per cent increase in Council Tax can raised around £1 million for local services so it is only part of the solution to addressing the financial pressures facing the Council.